Jack-Wong-dev/PanoramicViewerAndEditorPrototype/README.md

 This is a WIP project that turns equirectangular images (e.g photosphere) into panoramic viewing experiences.
 The objective of this project is to create the editing tools to make a DIY interactive panoramas experience.

-This project serves as the R&D of the virtual tour and editor experience of my capstone project [Truview](https://github.com/NormanLiana/TruView)
+This project serves as the R&D of the virtual tour and editor experience of my capstone team's project [Truview](https://github.com/NormanLiana/TruView)

 ## Usage
 This project provides example photosphere images taken with Google's Street View camera.